Stéphane Richer: Playing career

-Richer was drafted 29th overall by the Montreal Canadiens in the 1984 NHL Entry Draft.
+Richer was drafted 29th overall by the Montreal Canadiens in the 1984 NHL entry draft.
 He played in 1,054 career NHL games, scoring 421 goals and 398 assists for 819 points.
 Richer won the Calder Cup in 1985.
 He won the Stanley Cup with the Montreal Canadiens in 1986; Richer scored four goals and one assist in the 16 games in which he participated that playoff season.

 Montreal traded Stephane Richer and Tom Chorske to the New Jersey Devils in exchange for Kirk Muller and Roland Melanson on September 20, 1991.
 Richer won the Stanley Cup with the New Jersey Devils in 1995; Richer scored six goals and 15 assists in the 19 games that he played in during that playoff season.
 The ensuing year after winning the Cup, New Jersey missed the playoffs, and the New Jersey Devils traded Richer to Montreal for Lyle Odelein on August 22, 1996.
 Montreal traded Richer, Darcy Tucker, and David Wilkie to the Tampa Bay Lightning in exchange for Igor Ulanov, Patrick Poulin, and Mick Vukota on January 15, 1998.

 Richer also played for the St. Louis Blues, the Pittsburgh Penguins, and a second stint in New Jersey before retiring.

-Richer is among the all-time leaders (tied in second with six other players) in playoff overtime goals, with four:
+Richer is among the all-time leaders (tied in fourth with six other players) in playoff overtime goals, with four: